Search the London Web Directory:

 Tate Modern - Housed in the former Bankside Power Station, Tate Modern displays the Tate collection of international modern art from 1900 to the present day, including major works by Dalí, Picasso, Matisse, Rothko and Warhol as well as contemporary work by artists such as Dorothy Cross, Gilbert & George and Susan Hiller.

-The Queen's Gallery - The Queen’s Gallery is housed within Buckingham Palace and showcases the extensive royal collection of over 9,000 works of art displayed in the royal palaces or kept in store.
+The Queen's Gallery - The Queen’s Gallery is housed within Buckingham Palace and showcases changing exhibitions from the extensive royal collection, featuring old master paintings, rare furniture, decorative arts and images from the vast photograph collection.

-Wallace Collection - The Wallace Collection is both a national museum and the finest private collection of art ever assembled by one family.
+Wallace Collection - The Wallace Collection located in London's Manchester Square is both a national museum and the finest private collection of art ever assembled by one family.
 It was bequeathed to the nation by Lady Wallace, widow of Sir Richard Wallace, in 1897, and opened to the public just over three years later on 22 June 1900.
+It is an internationally outstanding collection which contains unsurpassed masterpieces of paintings, sculpture, furniture, arms and armour and porcelain.

 Whitechapel Art Gallery - The Whitechapel Gallery is housed in a beautiful Grade II* listed building designed by Charles Harrison Townsend.
 It has no permanent collection but hosts temporary exhibitions of contemporary and modern art, including conceptual art and installations, pop art, and art incorporating video, film, performance and new media.

-William Morris Gallery - The only public museum devoted to the art of England's best known designer.
-The permanent collection illustrates Morris's life, work and influence and includes printed, woven and embroidered fabrics, rugs, carpets, wallpapers, furniture, stained glass and painted tiles.
+William Morris Gallery - Set in a Georgian house in Lloyd Park in Walthamstow, the William Morris Gallery is the only public museum devoted to the art of England's best known designer.
+The permanent collection illustrates Morris's life, work and influence and includes printed, woven and embroidered textiles, wallpapers, ceramics, furniture, stained glass, sculpture and painted tiles.